ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 ## Notes

-This HOWTO uses `example.org` to provide this guide with example values.
+This HOWTO uses `example.org` and `idp.example.org` to provide this guide with example values.

-Please remember to **replace all occurencences** of the `example.org` domain name with the IdP domain name in the configuration files.
+Please remember to **replace all occurencences** of the `example.org` value with the IdP domain name and `idp.example.org` value with the Full Qualified Name of the Identity Provider.

 ## Install Instructions